FREE SHIPPING on orders of $85 or more

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Cheshire include Chessire, Cheeshire, Cheshyre, Cheshire, Chesser, Chesshyre, Chesher, Chesshere, Chessor, Chessyre, Chessheire and many more.

 This web page shows only a small excerpt of our Cheshire research.
-Another 252 words (18 lines of text) covering the years 1600 and 1622 are included under the topic Early Cheshire History in all our PDF Extended History products.
+Another 252 words (18 lines of text) covering the years 1600 and 1622 are included under the topic Early Cheshire History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Cheshire Notables in all our PDF Extended History products.
+More information is included under the topic Early Cheshire Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Cheshire family moved to Ireland, but this topic is not covered in this excerpt.
-Another 116 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 116 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: